reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [Fix] A bug where some cache files failed to be automatically cleared in incognito mode.

 ## v1.6.0 <small><small>*2023-09-27*</small></small>
-- 🚀 [New] Supports detaching a new window to view traffic data details.
+- 🚀 [NEW] Supports detaching a new window to view traffic data details.
-- 🚀 [New] The middle mouse button can close the Tab.
+- 🚀 [NEW] The middle mouse button can close the Tab.
-- 🚀 [New] The middle mouse button can close the sub-window.
+- 🚀 [NEW] The middle mouse button can close the sub-window.
 - 💪 [Opt] Better performance and memory usage.
 - 🐞 [Fix] The bug that the script editor cannot open `Visual Studio Code`.